Organic Intel

 2015 emails show Musk's control demands started at founding

 A trove of newly unsealed emails from 2015 reveals Musk wasn't just a hands-off funder in OpenAI's early days.
-Within weeks of the company's incorporation, Musk emailed co-founders demanding "final decision authority" over research directions and threatened to withhold promised funding unless his control terms were met.
-The messages, which OpenAI's lawyers fought to keep sealed, show Musk proposing a governance structure where he could unilaterally dissolve the non-profit if it strayed from its safety mission.
+Within weeks of the company's incorporation, Musk emailed co-founders demanding "final decision authority" over any research publication.
+The emails show Musk feared the other founders might "get rich" off safety work he intended as a public good.

 Key Points

-Judge Rogers scolded both sides for social media theatrics and wants trial wrapped by next week
+Judge Rogers scolded both Musk and Altman for social media theatrics during trial

 Questions Answered